qgr/qoogr/README.rst

 The graph controls will be built with subclasses of a **qoogr** graph control class.
 Only a small amount of configuration is required to realize a customized graph control.
 In the case of a list of selectable choices (checkbox list), only the list of options needs to be specified.
-The graph control will then communicate to the **qoogr** Query Tree object the part of the query it represents.
 The controls may represent filters, changes to the displayed attributes, and any other user-configurable modification to the query or graph display.

 Each Graph Control is backed by a either a `Backbone`_ Model or Collection, depending on if the control can represent a single value or set of values.